Monte9/TrumpedOut/README.md

 Wanna start developing your own Prompt bots using Node.js?

 This boilerplate repository should be enough to get you started.

+#What our bot does

+This hello world bot is as simple as a bot can be in Prompt.
+If you're familiar with Prompt, this bot receieves a message from an SMS text sent by the user and returns that message to them.

+Ex: ```@Testing_00028 Prompt is awesome!```

+Response: ```"Hello World!
+You said: Prompt is awesome!"```

 #Set Up